License GuideSOC 53-3032

 Read more

 Operating a heavy tractor trailer without an active license violates state law across the country.
-Consequences include civil fines and loss of income earned while unlicensed.
-Repeat offenses may result in criminal charges in certain states.
-The penalties vary by jurisdiction and offense history.
+Violators face civil fines and must forfeit any income earned while unlicensed.
+States impose stricter penalties for repeat offenses, including potential jail time in some jurisdictions.
+The specific consequences vary by state and violation history.

 Career Outlook